 However, it doesn’t take a Ph.D. level research team to understand that online addictions are a real problem, especially with today’s youth.
 Young people are using online media more and more.

 53% of college students say video games caused them to put off doing academic work.

-Developing strategies helps campers become better students and more self-regulated in their behaviors.
-Our program not only teaches young students the self-regulation skills to avoid endless hours of video games, it also helps them become better planners and teaches them the goal setting process- in invaluable skill for any person to have.
+Developing strategies help campers become better students and more self-regulated in their behaviors.
+Our program not only teaches young students the self-regulation skills to avoid endless hours of video games, but it also helps them become better planners and teaches them the goal-setting process- an invaluable skill for any person to have.

 How Internet Addiction Treatment Works

-At Summerland Camps we use a coaching approach to internet addiction treatment.
+At Summerland Camps, we use a coaching approach to internet addiction treatment.
 We’ve found that taking a positive approach works so much better than a punitive approach.
-We introduce our campers to fun activities like drama and the arts, whitewater rafting, rock climbing, and team based activities.
-We then develop goals with the camper in a group and individual therapy format.
+We introduce our campers to fun activities like ropes and challenge courses, waterfront activities, and typical sports We then develop goals with the camper in a group therapy format.

 Therapy for Internet Addiction Treatment

-Campers participate in individual and group therapy at Summerland Camps.
-We have a supportive and caring staff that specialize in internet addiction treatment methods.
-Also, because we focus on internet addiction treatment, you can be assured your child will not be exposed to higher level issues that they would be exposed to in harsh treatment environments.
+Campers participate in group behavioral coaching sessions at Summerland Camps.
+We have a supportive and caring staff that specializes in internet addiction treatment methods.
+Also, because we focus on internet addiction treatment, you can be assured your child will not be exposed to higher-level issues that they would be exposed to in harsh treatment environments.
 We do not accept campers with serious mental illness or psychosis.

 WE LOVE SERVING CAMPERS FROM: